Kikmaas/Kikmaas/README.md

 <h3>👨‍💻 About Me</h3>
 <p>
 I am an Informatics Engineering student passionate about Software Development.
-My focus is on backend efficiency using <b>Laravel</b>, as well as creating responsive front-ends with <b>React & Next.js</b>.
+My focus is on backend efficiency using <b>Laravel & Java</b>, as well as creating responsive front-ends with <b>React & Next.js</b>.
 </p>

 <ul>